lecturing at NKU

 Initially, this website was used for public relations courses I taught at Northern Kentucky University, but now it's used as a supplemental textbook at scores of schools and as a reference source by both students and public relations practitioners, especially those seeking professional accreditation or certification.

-Schools & organizations using this website
+Schools & organizations who have indicated they use this website

 Online Readings in